intel/pti-gpu/tools/unitrace/README.md

 The **"Spill Memory Per Thread"** is the memory used for register spilled for each thread in bytes.
 A non-zero value indicates that one or more thread private variables are allocated in registers but are later spilled to memory.

+The **"Register File Size Per Thread"** is the number of registers available to each thread.
+In case the Level Zero runtime is not up-to-date, this column may be shown as **"unknown"**.

 In addition, the **"Compiled"** indicates the kernel compilation mode: just-in-time(JIT) or ahead-of-time(AOT).

 By default, the kernel timing is summarized regardless of shapes.
 In case the kernel has different shapes, using **-v** along with **-d** is strongly recommended: